 A recipe for perfectly flaky rhubarb hand pies that are fun to eat and great for a party.
 Choose bright pink rhubarb to ensure a vibrant filling.
 Oh, and ruminations on blogs that are no longer.

-With Feedly rolling out paid subscriptions, I decided it was time to slim down on the amount of blogs I follow so I could keep the free version.
+With Feedly rolling out paid subscriptions, I decided it was time to slim down on the number of blogs I follow so I could keep the free version.
 This meant unfollowing over 100 blogs.
 Surprisingly, this was easier than I thought.
 Sadly, many of the blogs that I’ve followed for as long as I can remember haven’t been updated in months, or even years.

 Color Me Katie, How About Orange, The Curvy Carrot, One Charming Party, and A Forest Feast are all gathering dust.
 Heartbreaking.